onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 How do we most optimally crowdsource the best possible worldview?

+> "Metanarratives can save lives.
+They can save civilizations.
+Or said differently, lack of metanarratives can kill off civilizations.
+It’s happened before that civilizations drive off a cliff because their people failed to see the bigger picture they were part of." - [Hanzi Freinacht](https://twitter.com/HFreinacht/status/1782326212913766586)

 > "We are a way for the cosmos to know itself." - [Carl Sagan](https://www.goodreads.com/quotes/237548-we-are-a-way-for-the-cosmos-to-know-itself)

 > "Through our eyes, the universe is perceiving itself." - [Alan Watts](https://www.goodreads.com/quotes/226051-through-our-eyes-the-universe-is-perceiving-itself-through-our)